To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “I was happy with my run coming off the bend, but just didn’t have enough speed endurance; possibly I lost too much training through the injury.
-It may be I’m a couple of races off form,” said the youngster, referring to the hip flexor he pulled in his final European race before Algiers.

 “It’s an amazing feeling; I am so privileged to run in front of a crowd like this.
 I’ll be back.
 I’ve learnt so much from this experience,” he continued, displaying a refreshing approach that seemed missing in a number of the more established athletes.

 Despite the fastest start, Nagel never looked anything other than a part-player with a walk-on role in the first heat, which was won by Japan’s Shinji Takahira in 20,83 seconds, ahead of Jamaican Christopher Williams.

 “I felt the preparation went well, but it was tough over the last 50m.
 Perhaps it was the humidity,” said the experienced Nagel, whose seventh-placed 21,35 seconds fell far short of reasonable expectations and his 20,32-second season best.

 Nagel’s heat was the slowest of the day, only 0,2 seconds faster than Krone’s fifth-placed time.